Passing gas typically stops in a complete bowel obstruction but may still occur in partial blockages.

 Passing Some Gas: Partial Blockage Possibility

-Passing occasional gas does not rule out obstruction but may indicate partial blockage.
+Passing occasional gas does not rule out obstruction but may indicate partial blockage, an early obstruction, or gas already located below the blocked point.
 Symptoms might be less severe initially but can worsen over time if untreated.

 The Physiology Behind Passing Gas With Bowel Obstruction